zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 }
 ```

-The **validity** refers to the expiration time of the tokens.
+The **validity** refers to the expiration time of the token.
 The maximum threshold is 90 days.
 The **scopes** allows to limit the access on a service level, so it will introduce higher level of security in some aspects.
 Users will be forced to provide a scope and if no service is specified, it will work for none.

 When creation is successful, the response to the request is a body containing the PAT.
 When creation fails, the user receives a 401 status code.